mkherman/PythonTutorial/README.md

 # PythonTutorial
-Intro to Python basics for beginners
+Intro to Python3 basics for beginners